leetdavid/find_out_when_a_website_updates/README.md

   -h, --help            show this help message and exit -d DURATION, --duration DURATION
                         How long to run the script for, in hours.
 If not specified, it will run forever.
-  -f FREQUENCY, --frequency FREQUENCY
+  -p PERIOD, --period PERIOD
-                        frequency of checking, in seconds.
+                        period of checking, in seconds.
 Default is 60 seconds.
-  -o OUTPUT, --output OUTPUT
+  -f FILE, --file FILE  gets list to check from a file -o OUTPUT, --output OUTPUT
                         Saves the download page to a file.
 Default is ./out -v, --verbose         increase output verbosity